phalcon/documentation/docs/volt.md

 ```

 Only the matching `{% endverbatim %}` closes the block.
 Every other Volt construct inside it is treated as text.
-An
-empty block (`{% verbatim %}{% endverbatim %}`) produces no output.
+An empty block (`{% verbatim %}{% endverbatim %}`) produces no output.

 ## Control Structures

-Volt provides a set of basic but powerful control structures for use in templates:
+Volt provides a set of basic control structures for use in templates:

 ### For